 - Underground Utilities under the Tunnel Structure - Installation of underground utilities such as water for firefighting purposes and storm drainage pipes to manage storm water.

 - Tunnel Structure - Concrete work on the structure itself began with the installation of the footings followed by forming and pouring of the tunnel walls and roof.
-Anticipated completion of tunnel structure concrete work is fall 2012.
+Completed fall 2012.

-- Life Safety Systems - Installation of communication/surveillance system, fire detection system, emergency egress accommodations, ventilation system, electrical system (including emergency/back-up), and traffic control system will progress as the tunnel structure is completed.
+- Life Safety Systems - Installation of communication/surveillance system, fire detection system, emergency egress accommodations, ventilation system, electrical system (including emergency/back-up), and traffic control system will progress as the overall tunnel project is completed.

 - February 7, 2011: City Council approved moving forward on the Airport Trail tunnel project.